pelinsuacar/CDMO_Project/README.md

 ```
 docker run -it cdmo
 ```
+## Run the models
+**NOTE:** Be sure to stay on the main /src directory when running all the commands below!

 ### CP
 To run the code for the Constraint Programming part, run the following commands: